Advertiser Disclosure

 On the other hand, trip interruption insurance provides coverage when you experience a covered loss on the way to departure or after a trip begins that causes a trip to be interrupted.

-Reimbursement is secondary, meaning that it covers the excess of any other travel insurance purchased.
-The benefit covers arrangements for prepaid tours, trips, or vacations that have been purchased with your Chase Sapphire Reserve card (or with points earned on the card).
+Reimbursement is secondary, meaning it covers the excess of any other travel insurance purchased.
+The benefit covers arrangements for prepaid tours, trips, or vacations purchased with your Chase Sapphire Reserve card (or with points earned on the card).

-One especially nice part of this coverage is that it not only covers the cardholder but also immediate family members, too — even if the cardholder is not traveling with them.
+An especially nice part of this coverage is that it covers not only the cardholder but also immediate family members, even if the cardholder is not traveling with them.

-Note that coverage is limited to up to $10,000 per trip and a maximum of $20,000 per occurrence.
+Coverage is limited to up to $10,000 per trip and a maximum of $20,000 per occurrence.
 Total coverage is limited to $40,000 per 12-month period.
-We value this benefit at $100 as you’re unlikely to use it, but it can be worth much more when you do.
+We value this benefit at $100, as you’re unlikely to use it, but it can be worth much more when you do.

-If your bag is delayed by an airline, bus, cruise ship, or train for more than 6 hours, your Chase Sapphire Reserve card will cover up to $100 per day in purchases of emergency supplies like toiletries, clothing, and 1 cell phone charger.
+If your bag is delayed by an airline, bus, cruise ship, or train for more than 6 hours, your Chase Sapphire Reserve card covers up to $100 per day in purchases of emergency supplies like toiletries, clothing, and 1 cell phone charger.

-Cardholders, spouses, domestic partners, and immediate family members are also covered by this benefit.
-Just note that your ticket must have been purchased with your Chase Sapphire Reserve card or with your Ultimate Rewards points, and the benefit is limited to 5 days, so it can be worth up to $500 per use per person.
+This benefit covers cardholders, spouses, domestic partners, and immediate family members.
+Your ticket must have been purchased with your Chase Sapphire Reserve card or with your Ultimate Rewards points.
+The benefit is limited to 5 days, so it can be worth up to $500 per use per person.

-We’ll also value this benefit at $100.
-We certainly hope your baggage is never delayed, but if it is, this benefit can be worth hundreds of dollars while you wait for your bag to be returned to you.
+We value this benefit at $100.
+We certainly hope your baggage is never delayed, but if it is, this benefit can be worth hundreds of dollars while you wait for your bags to be returned.

 Your Chase Sapphire Reserve card will help if your bag is lost or damaged by an airline, train service, cruise line, or bus company.
-Image Credit: goffkein.pro via Shutterstock
+Image Credit: Upgraded Points

-This coverage provides reimbursement for the repair or replacement of checked and/or carry-on bags that are damaged or lost during a covered trip with a common carrier.
+This coverage reimburses the repair or replacement of checked and carry-on bags damaged or lost during a covered trip with a common carrier.
 Common carriers include airlines, buses, trains, and cruises.

 The trip must have been purchased with your Chase Sapphire Reserve card or your Ultimate Rewards points, and coverage is limited to $3,000 per person per trip.
 Of that maximum benefit, $500 can be reimbursed for watches, jewelry, and electronics, so don’t check your laptop or other expensive items.